lovelyoutliers/01-apero/content/about/header/index.md

 My research aims to explore the drivers of mental illnesses within the social environment, using tools from epidemiology, systems science, and data science.
 Go to [Research team](https://www.mentalhealthepi.com/team/) to learn learn more about me and my collaborators.

-I publish [short summaries of each paper here](https://www.mentalhealthepi.com/blog/), including links to published papers, pre-registerd protocols, and published code.
+I publish [short summaries of each paper here](https://www.mentalhealthepi.com/blog/), including links to published papers, pre-registered protocols, and published code.

 My long-term goal is to further our understanding of the causal architecture underlying severe mental illnesses and inform policies and population-based interventions which could prevent the onset and reduce the burden of mental health problems in socially excluded groups.